 Section 3.
 All rules, regulations, fiscal procedures, working conditions, departmental rules and practices and manner of conducting the operation and administration of the Glenpool Police Department in effect on the execution date of this Agreement shall be deemed a part of this Agreement unless and except as modified or changed by the specific terms of this Agreement.
 This Agreement shall also supersede any personnel policies of the City which conflict with its terms.
-Except as stated above, the terms and conditions of employment of those individuals covered by this Agreement shall not be altered except by agreement of the parties.
+Except as stated above, the terms and conditions of employment of those individuals covered by this Agreement shall not be changed.